 Section 11.3.
 Responsibility of Fiduciaries.
 The recitals of fact herein and in the Bonds contained shall be taken as the statements of THDA and no Fiduciary assumes any responsibility for the correctness of the same.
 No Fiduciary makes any representations as to the validity or sufficiency of this Resolution or of any Bonds issued hereunder or in respect of the security afforded by this Resolution, and no Fiduciary shall incur any responsibility in respect thereof.
 The Trustee shall, however, be responsible for its representations contained in its certificate on the Bonds.
 No Fiduciary shall be under any responsibility or duty with respect to the issuance of the Bonds for value or the application of the proceeds thereof or the application of any moneys paid to THDA.
-No Fiduciary shall be under any responsibility or duty with respect to the issuance of the Bonds for value or the application of the proceeds thereof or the application of any moneys paid to any other Fiduciary.
-No Fiduciary shall be under any responsibility or duty with respect or liability or to institute or defend any suit in respect hereof, or to advance any of its own moneys, unless properly indemnified.
+No Fiduciary shall be under any responsibility or duty with respect to the response or liability or to institute or defend any suit in respect hereof, or to advance any of its own moneys, unless properly indemnified.
 No Fiduciary shall be liable in connection with the performance of its duties hereunder except for its own negligence or default.
-Neither the Trustee nor any Paying Agent shall be under any responsibility or duty with respect to the application of any moneys paid to the application of any moneys paid to any other fiduciary shall be liable in connection with the performance of its duties hereunder except for its own negligence or default.
+Neither the Trustee nor any Paying Agent shall be under any responsibility or duty with respect to the application of any moneys paid to any negligence or default.
+Neither the Trustee nor any Paying Agent shall be under any responsibility or duty with respect to the application of any moneys paid to the application of any moneys paid to any other shall be under any solid to any obligation or duty to perform any act which would involve it in expense or liability or to institute or defend any suit in respect hereof, or to advance any of its own moneys, unless properly indemnified.
+No Fiduciary shall be liable in connection with the performance of its duties hereunder except for its own negligence or default.
 Neither the Trustee nor any Paying Agent shall be under any responsibility or duty with respect to the application of any moneys paid to any one of the others.